nicklaslanman/MinnesotaStateSystemDarParser/README.md

 save your file as an html and not a pdf.

 To use:
-replace line 6 in server.js with a path to your DARs & open terminal npm install npm install pdf-parse nodemon server.js
+replace line 6 in server.js with a path to your DAR & open terminal npm install npm install pdf-parse nodemon server.js